Hinduwebsite.com

 killing even the meanest creature, and from boasts of miraculous powers; the abbot requested the novice to pronounce the refuge formula, which Charaka repeated three times in a clear and ringing voice.
 Then the congregation again intoned a chant, and, having circumambulated the dagoba, left the assembly hall, marching in solemn procession along the aisles, each brother thereupon betaking himself in his cell.

 II.
-THE NOVICE go To Contents
+THE NOVICE Scroll Up

 Charaka the novice lived with his brethren in peace, and his senior, the venerable Subhuti, was proud of his learned disciple, for he was patient, docile, modest, earnest, and intelligent, and proved all these good qualities by an abnormally rapid progress.
 He learned the Sutras perfectly and soon knew them better than his teacher.
 He had a sonorous voice, and it was a pleasure to hear him recite the sacred formulas or chant the verses proclaiming the glorious doctrine of the Blessed One.
 To all appearances the Brotherhood had made a good acquisition; but if the venerable Subhuti could have looked into the heart of Charaka he would have beheld a different state of things, for the soul of the novice was full of patience, dissatisfaction, and excitement.
 The life of a monk was so different from what he had expected and his dearest hopes found no fulfilment.